On A Fekete-Szeg{\"o} Theorem: Introduction

 The question is for which compact set continuous functions can be approximated by polynomials with integer coefficients?
 This question is a major one in approximation theory and the literature is very extensive \cite{ferg}.
 Let $f$ be a continuous real-valued function defined on $[0,1]$, then the sequence of polynomials $(p_n)$ defined by

 converges uniformly to $f$.
 This is therefore a constructive proof of the Stone-Weierstrass theorem.
-It is due to Bern\v{s}te\u{i}n.
+It is due to Bernstein.
 We deduce from this result \cite[Theorem 5]{ferg2} that for a continuous real-valued function $f$ on the unit interval $I= [0, 1]$ to be uniformly approximable by polynomials with integer coefficients it is necessary and sufficient that it be integer-valued at both $0$ and $1$.

 As was pointed out in \cite[Lemma 1]{ferg2}, If $q$ is a non constant polynomial with integer coefficients and $I$ is an interval of length at least four, then $\Vert q\Vert \leq2$, where $\Vert .\Vert $ is the supremum norm.
 Hence, clearly, the approximation by polynomials with integer coefficients on a set $E$ is related to to the capacity of $E$.
 Consequently \cite[Theorem 2 ]{ferg2} if the capacity $\C(I)\geq 1$ the only functions that are uniformly approximable in $I$ by polynomials with integer coefficients are these polynomials themselves.
 On the other hand one can prove the surprising result that any $f\in L^2([a,\,b]),\; b-a<4$ can be approximated on the interval $[a, b]$ by polynomials with integer coefficients.